Polished concrete

-This process also includes the use of a penetrant chemical known as a hardener.
-The concrete densifier/hardener penetrates into the concrete and creates a chemical reaction to help harden and dust-proof the surface.
-During concrete polishing, the surface is processed through a series of steps (in general a minimum of four grinding steps of processing is considered polished concrete) utilizing progressively finer grinding tools.
-The grinding tools are progressive grits of industrial diamonds in a bonded material such as metal/hybrid/resin often referred to as diamond polishing pads.
-Polished concrete is a "green" flooring system and LEED approved.
+A concrete densifier is a solution used to penetrate into the concrete and create a chemical reaction to harden and dust-proof the surface.
+During concrete polishing, the surface is processed through a series of steps (in general a minimum of four grinding steps of processing is considered polished concrete) utilizing progressively finer grits of industrial diamonds bonded in metal, hybrid or resin to make diamond polishing pads.

+Under certain circumstances polished concrete may be LEED approved.

 Concrete is not considered polished before 1600 grit, and it is normally finished to either the 1600 or 3000+ grit level.
 Dyes designed for concrete polishing are often applied to add color to polished concrete as well as other options such as scoring, creating radial lines, grids, bands, borders, and other designs.
 Any grinding under 1600 grit is considered a honed floor.

 History

-The oldest known form of polished concrete was discovered in the city of Jericho, in the valley of the River Jordan.
+Polished lime mortar was discovered in the city of Jericho, in the valley of the River Jordan.
 According to the Bible, Jericho fell in 1200 BC.
 Researchers have since discovered several layers of concrete from earlier settlements.
-Among the layers was a polished concrete floor.
+Among the layers was a polished screed floor.

-The polished concrete floor was discovered while bulldozing for a new motor speedway.

-In 1886 and 1887, the Israeli archaeologist Garfinkle and retired professor Malinowski from Gothenburg in Sweden, who specialized in concrete, took the concrete samples and analyzed them in a laboratory.
-They determined the concrete originated in 7000 BC.

-Malinowski stated that the lower part of the floor consisted of lime concrete with a thickness between 6-8 cm.
-He also stated the concrete was beige brown and had a very fine polished surface.

-1990s

-While polishing marble and granite has been ongoing for several decades, polished concrete in its current form was discovered by accident in the 1990s.

-A natural stone polishing contractor, who was starting work on a palace in Tunisia, instructed his new crew to polish a concrete floor.
-Believing they knew it was to be polished wet as was customary with marble, granite and natural stone, he left them alone.
-When he arrived several hours later to check on their progress, he realized they were dry polishing and ordered them to stop.
-Upon further inspection, he had his crew continue polishing dry after he discovered how beautiful the floor was looking.

 New or retrofit

 In simple terms, the process of polishing concrete is similar to sanding wood.
 Heavy-duty polishing machines, for example concrete grinder, are used to gradually grind down surfaces to the desired degree of shine and smoothness.
 The closest equivalent example would be polished granite or marble.

-Polished concrete floor installation is categorized into two types: new floors, and retrofit floors.